lestarcdog/ehealth/README.md

 # ehealth
-This is my own e-Health project for my jedi master thesis.
+This is my own e-Health project for the master thesis.